 These images will be available for sale at the North Yorkshire Open Studios weekends in June unless they are are sold beforehand on line.
 They are acrylic on canvas, framed. £875 each.

-Elaine has many other paintings in her portfolio.
+Below Elaine has many other paintings in her portfolio.
 These include a set of poster-style Acrylic paintings of The Three Peaks area of the Yorkshire Dales.
 These are all produced in the style of 1950’s posters.
 They are large pieces of work measuring about 78cms x 105cms unframed.
 These originals as seen below, are £1400 each. (£4000 for the set of three) .They have been on permanent exhibition for a number of years and are locally very well-known.
 Giclée prints can be made to order at A3, A2 or A1 starting at £150 each.

 The style of these paintings is a very appealing, old-fashioned, children’s story-book approach to illustration, which Elaine enjoys creating.
 There are also hints of the style used in travel posters during the thirties, forties and fifties.
 The integral captions below the pictures have been changed several times.
 These apply to the hotel or restaurant in which they were being exhibited.